Many of these programs and services fulfill court-ordered sentencing for education or community service.

 Call 336-776-0322 for additional information.

-We offer DUI services approved through the N.C.
+We offer instructor led DUI services approved through the N.C.
 Department of Human and Health Services:

 You must complete the assessments and follow the recommendations of your therapist.
 The costs for treatment are usually $20 per hour, and the number of hours depends on the treatment recommendation.
-Classes have to be completed in order for us to proceed with sending the correct information to DMV.
+Our qualified instructor led classes have to be completed in order for us to proceed with sending the correct information to DMV.

 What you need to bring to the assessment: